webis-de/summary-workbench/README.md

 # Development / run application localy

-## Setup

 **requirements**: install docker and docker-compose on your system and make sure the docker service is running (`sudo systemctl start docker.service`)

 Generate a docker-compose file for the local development of the application with `./manage.py gen-docker-compose`.
-Uncomment the services which you don't need in the `config.yaml` to prevent unnecessary RAM usage.
+Comment the services which you don't need in the `config.yaml` to prevent unnecessary RAM usage.
 The application can be accessed via `localhost:3000`.

 The `api` and `frontend` containers are available even before the other containers are done initializing.